 For all you men out there looking to build muscle, you might be surprised to learn that resistance bands could be the key to achieving your goals.

-In fact, a recent study from 2019 showed that incorporating resistance band training into your workout routine can provide similar strength gains to using conventional gym equipment.
-If you're someone who has overlooked resistance bands in the past, it's time to start giving them more credit!
+In fact, a 2019 study showed that incorporating resistance band training into your workout routine can provide similar strength gains to using conventional gym equipment.
+If you've overlooked resistance bands in the past, it's time to start giving them more credit!

 Now, you might be thinking, "How can these flimsy-looking bands actually help me build muscle?"
 The answer is simple: resistance bands put more tension on your muscles and work them longer during movements - ultimately leading to better muscle activation and growth.